-Have you ever thought about why the same ads repeatedly appear as you’re flipping through the channels on TV?
+Have you ever thought about why the same ads repeatedly appear as you flip through TV channels?

 More often than not, these strategies subconsciously influence people to purchase the latest products or book exclusive services.
 Don’t believe us?
 Read the rest of the article, and you’ll see how the world of digital marketing revolves around inbound and outbound strategies.